 Stacie Paulson

-Beyond her full-time role, Stacie is the founder and president of Kits by Stacie, a 501(c)(3) nonprofit she started over a year ago to provide essential support kits for unhoused communities, foster children, and other local needs.
-Passionate about community impact, she actively supports causes related to homelessness, mental health, and drug rehabilitation.
-Outside of work and volunteering, Stacie enjoys being outdoors, practicing calligraphy and hand lettering, solving crosswords, and creating new memories with her family.
+Outside of work and volunteering, Stacie enjoys being outside in the beautiful Pacific Northwest, practicing calligraphy with her endless collection of pens, and creating new memories with her family.
 Her commitment to service and her ability to balance meaningful work with personal passions make her a remarkable force in both her professional and community endeavors.

 What do you attribute your success to?